A summer of hiking the Rockies

 The Forest of Reading® is Canada’s largest recreational reading program!
 This initiative of the Ontario Library Association (OLA) offers eight reading programs to encourage a love of reading in people of all ages.
 The Forest® helps celebrate Canadian books, publishers, authors and illustrators.
 More than 250,000 readers participate annually from their School and/or Public Library.
 All Ontarians/Canadians are invited to participate via their local public library, school library, or individually.

 The Canada Council for the Arts, which administers the annual literary honour, has announced the nominees for the Governor General’s Awards.
 Read the full list here.

 Read why Calgary is the new hot bed for Canadian drama by Calgary Herald writer Stephen Hunt

-Learn more about the real history of the 1984 riots: bbc.co.uk
+Learn more about the history of the 1984 riots: bbc.co.uk

 LOST - the play

-The dramatic one-woman show, based on my book.
-Finalist for a 2012 Governor General’s Literary Award.
+The dramatic one-woman show, based on the memoir, and co-written with Dennis Garnhum, was a finalist for a 2012 Governor General’s Literary Award.

 LOST: A MEMOIR, the script, can be purchased from these online retailers: